 Of course, in many cases, it can be difficult, or even impossible, to rid your home of every form of pollutant.
 This is especially the case in properties where there is damp, or in homes with less ventilation, or even in shared properties.

-But just small changes, like replacing a log burning fire with a 'bio fire' can make all the difference.
+But just small changes, like replacing a log burning fire with a bioethanol fireplace, woodburner style or free-standing, can make all the difference.
+Biofires use bioethanol fuel, which doesn’t emit any smoke and therefore a more environmentally friendly option.
+Check out how they work here.

 In countries like China, where air pollution both inside and outside has reached far riskier levels, the use of air purifiers is commonplace.
 If you’re concerned about the level of air pollution in your property, an air purifier can provide a reduced level of PM count.